 New construction also means the house and everything in it will be more energy-efficient.
 There will be modern windows installed in the home, better insulation, more efficient heating and cooling, and even appliances that use less electricity and water.

 2. New construction means the building is built to today’s standards

-People marvel at the craftsmanship and detail of older homes… but remove the sheetrock to inspect the electrical work or crawl under the house to inspect the plumbing, and you’re likely to find some issues.
-Sadly, the problems you find are going to be pretty costly — at least a couple thousand dollars per repair.
+People marvel at the craftsmanship and detail of older homes… but remove the sheetrock to inspect the electrical work, or crawl under the house to inspect the plumbing, and you’re likely to find some issues.
+Sadly, the problems you find are going to be pretty costly — at least a few thousand dollars per repair.

 3. You can personalize the house to suit your tastes

-When you buy an existing home, you should expect to spend a pretty penny to renovate the kitchen (Home Depot estimates a “minor” remodel averages $20,80, and a “major” remodel averages $62,200).
-Maybe you want to replace the flooring throughout the house because you wish for mahogany bamboo flooring instead of carpeting and laminate.
+When you buy an existing home, you should expect to spend a pretty penny to renovate the kitchen (Home Depot estimates a “minor” remodel averages $24,0000, and a “major” remodel averages $69,000).
+Maybe you want to replace the flooring throughout the house because you wish for mahogany bamboo instead of carpeting and laminate.

 Any work you do to turn an existing home into your home is going to cost you.
 New construction allows you to choose the finishes that you want, therefore eliminating the added cost you’d have to pay to renovate.

 As with everything else in this world, if you want to be sure that you’re hiring someone who is going to do their job and do it well, you need to vet the people that you’ll be working with.